Last Updated on December 3, 2021 by laurenpacek

 - Add the black pepper and kosher salt, stirring to incorporate, as well.
 Taste and adjust seasonings as necessary.

-- Just before serving, add the remaining 1 tbsp of butter to the risotto, allow it to melt, and stir it throughout.
+- Just before serving, add the remaining 1 tablespoon of butter to the risotto, allow it to melt, and stir it throughout.

 - I always have chicken stock on hand, so that's what I tend to use for risotto.
 If you'd like to make this vegetarian, you can opt for vegetable stock